-Venmo uses peer-to-peer technology to send money online, but it isn’t a holding account.
+Venmo uses peer-to-peer technology to send money online, and has recently started allowing users to hold money in the account.
 Users connect a debit or credit card to the app, which it can use to send and withdraw money from Venmo.

 It took almost three years for Venmo to launch publicly, although iPhone and Android users could join through the app by September 2011.
 A few months after it officially launched, online payments provider Braintree acquired it for $26.2 million.